Two stability theorems on plethysms of Schur functions: Signed Weight Lemma

 \begin{example} Let $g_\pi = h_\pi$ for all $\pi \in \Par$ and let $\pmap : \Par \rightarrow \Par$ be defined by $\pmap(\sigma) = \sigma + (1)$.
 Fix a partition $\lambda$ and let

 We claim that the sets $\PSeq{M}$ form a stable partition system.
 First note that, provided $M$ is sufficiently large, every partition $\mu$ such that $\mu \unrhd \lambda + (M+1)$ satisfies $\mu_1 > \mu_2$ and so is in the image of the map $\pmap$.
-(Explicitly, it suffices to take $M \ge |\lambda| - 2a(\lambda)$; this is the bound $L$ from Corollary~\ref{cor:signedIntervalStable}; we explain why it applies after this example.)
+(Explicitly, it suffices to take $M \ge |\lambda| - 2a(\lambda)$ where as usual $a(\lambda)$ is the first part of $\lambda$; this is the bound $L$ from Corollary~\ref{cor:signedIntervalStable}; we explain why it applies after this example.)
 Hence (a) holds.
 By a special case of Lemma~\ref{lemma:twistedKostkaNumbers} (Twisted Kostka Numbers), the matrix $\KM(M)$ in condition~(b) is the matrix of Kostka numbers:

 for $\sigma$, $\pi \in \PSeq{M}$.
-Provided $M$ is sufficiently large, we have $K_{\pi+(1) 1pt\sigma+(1)} = K_{\pi \sigma}$ since the relevant semistandard tableaux have the form shown below with $1$s in the shaded region, and so are in bijection by removing the hatched box and shifted the boxes right of it one position left.
+Provided $M$ is sufficiently large, we have $K_{\pi+(1) 1pt\sigma+(1)} = K_{\pi \sigma}$; the relevant semistandard tableaux have the form shown below with $1$s in the shaded region, and so are in bijection by removing the hatched box and shifting the boxes right of it one position left.
 Hence (b) holds.

-The argument for (b) is seen in more generality and detail in the extended example in \S\ref{subsec:cutUpsetForLawOkitaniMu} and the proof of Proposition~\ref{prop:signedTableauStable}, which shows that for (b) the same bound $L \ge |\lambda| - 2a(\lambda)$ as (a) suffices. \end{example}
+The argument for (b) is seen in more generality and detail in the extended example in \S\ref{subsec:444to822partitionSystem}.
+The proof of Proposition~\ref{prop:signedTableauStable} shows that for (b) the same bound $L \ge |\lambda| - 2a(\lambda)$ as (a) suffices. \end{example}

 We leave it as an instructive exercise to use the Signed Weight Lemma with the stable partition system in Example~\ref{ex:FoulkesStablePartitionSystem} to prove the stability of the plethysm coefficients $\langle s_{(n+M)} \circ s_{(m)}, s_{\lambda + mM} \rangle$ and $\langle s_{(n)} \circ s_{(m+M)}, s_{\lambda + nM} \rangle$ in Foulkes' Conjecture.
 Of course this also follows from our main theorems; in the context of their proofs, one should think of $\bigl\{ \sigma \in \Par(mn + M) : \sigma \,\unrhd\, \lambda + (M) \bigr\}$ as the interval $[\lambda + (M), (|\lambda| + M)]_\unlhd$ for the $0$-dominance order.
 With this interpretation the stability of the partition system follows from Corollary~\ref{cor:signedIntervalStable} applied with $\kappa^\+ = (1)$, $\kappa^\- = \varnothing$ and $\omega = (|\lambda|)$, giving the bound $M \ge L\bigl([\lambda, (|\lambda|)], (1)\bigr) = |\lambda| - 2 a(\lambda)$.
 (This is the first bound in the corollary; the remaining three impose no restriction, as is generally the case when $\ell(\kappa^\-) = 0$.
 Alternatively since the interval is `unsigned' one can use Proposition~\ref{prop:intervalStable}.)
 See \S\ref{subsec:stablePartitionSystemsAsIntervals} for a related example where we reinterpret a stable partition system as a sequence of intervals.